Accommodation in a public facility

 The prices for rooms are a maximum rate.
 If you consider that you are unable to pay the amount indicated on your notice of decision, you may apply for a reduction by filling out the form entitled Application for Exemption or for Re-Evaluation.
 Your contribution will then be established by taking into consideration your ability to pay.

-- The amount for a person with a spouse (non-accommodated, married or in a civil union) will be increased from $1,252 to $1,265.
+- The amount for a person with a spouse (non-accommodated, married or in a civil union) is set at $1,299.

-- The amount for a dependent child under age 18 will be increased from $501 to $506, and for a dependent child age 18 or over pursuing full-time studies increased from $629 to $635.
+- The amount for a dependent child under age 18 is set at $520, and for a dependent child age 18 or over pursuing full-time studies is set at $652.

-- The cost for lodging will be increased from the fixed amount of $325 or $650 (depending on your age) to the actual amount paid for 2 months as of the first day of accommodation (excluding services).
+- The cost for lodging is deducted from the actual amount paid for 2 months as of the first day of accommodation (excluding services).

 - Certain government compensations are to be excluded (e.g., Hôpital Saint-Julien, Duplessis orphans).